Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Introduction

 Typically, DNA origami structures are characterized by surface-based techniques like atomic force microscopy (AFM) and transmission electron microscopy (TEM).
 During this analysis the structure is adhered to a charged surface, limiting the number of conformations that can be observed.
 While this is not playing a role for applications in molecular electronics, molecular medicine and diagnostics assays often rely on the interactions of the structures in solution, and hence the images produced by AFM and TEM imaging techniques are not necessarily representative of the conformations that the structures sample in solution. $3$D nanostructures have also been characterized by cryo-EM techniques \cite{bai2012cryo,veneziano2016designer}.
 However, the image processing and reconstruction of $3$D DNA nanostructures in high resolution remains a challenging process, which relies on automated construction of an ensemble average, and hence it can still miss some conformations.
 Flexible DNA structures sample in the bulk highly deformed conformations \cite{ni2022direct}, potentially impacting their function such as when different functionalized regions that are not supposed to interact with each other might appear in close proximity, or when the attached particles are not at the distances intended in the design.

 Currently, there is no experimental technique available that would allow for easy, reliable and high-precision characterization of the conformational ensemble of DNA origami nanostructures.
 Super-resolution imaging-based approaches, such as DNA-PAINT \cite{schnitzbauer2017super}, or small angle X-ray scattering (SAXS) can provide information about conformations in the bulk \cite{baker2018dimensions}, but ideally need to be accompanied by a model that can inform the measurements for improvement of signal to noise ratio in analysis.
 Here, we show how computational modeling can provide crucial insight into the flexibility and motion of $2$D DNA origami structures, and in particular focus on conformational ensemble changes induced by DNA overhangs attached to the nanostructure.
-Modeling of DNA origami can present significant challenges, however, given the sizes of the DNA origamis of over $14\,000$ nucleotides.
+Modeling of DNA origami can present significant challenges, however, given the sizes of the DNA origami of over $14\,000$ nucleotides.
 Atomistic resolution modeling is limited to at most microseconds timescales, and hence over the past several years coarse-grained models \cite{ouldridge2011structural,snodin2015introducing,sulc2012sequence,maffeo2020mrdna} and finite-element based predictions approaches have been developed to computationally sample DNA origami mean shape \cite{lee2022predicting,kim2012quantitative,snodin2019coarse,wang2022planar,deluca2023prediction}.
 In this study, we use the nucleotide-level coarse-grained model oxDNA \cite{ouldridge2011structural,snodin2015introducing,rovigatti2015comparison,poppleton2023oxdna}, as it has been shown to accurately capture both single-stranded and double-stranded DNA biophysics \cite{doye2013coarse,sengar2021primer}.
 It is parameterized to reproduce thermodynamic, mechanical and structural properties of both single-stranded and double-stranded DNA \cite{ouldridge2011structural}.
-The model has been used to study a range of DNA nanotechnology systems, and where available, good agreement with experimental results has been found \cite{doye2013coarse}.
+The oxDNA model has been previously shown to successfully reproduce a range of DNA properties \cite{doye2013coarse}, including the radius of gyration of ssDNA at different salt concentrations \cite{snodin2015introducing}, the thermodynamic and kinetic effects of single-stranded stacking in hairpin loops \cite{vsulc2014nucleotide,mosayebi2014role}, as well as the conformations of 2D and 3D DNA origami structures that are consistent with experimental SAXS and cryo-EM measurements \cite{snodin2019coarse}.